sobri909/LocoKit/README.md

 }
 ```

-**Note:** The above code snippet uses [SwiftNotes](https://github.com/sobri909/SwiftNotes) to make
+**Note:** The above code snippets use [SwiftNotes](https://github.com/sobri909/SwiftNotes) to make
   the event observing code easier to read.
-If you're not using SwiftNotes, your observer should be
+If you're not using SwiftNotes, your observers should be
   written something like this:

 ```swift